hpesoj/gsl-pointers/README.md

     foo f{bar()}; // `f.b` is left dangling

 We could instead take a `not_null<T*>` parameter, but then we would lose the compile-time enforcement of the "not null" condition (this is also a disadvantage of using `not_null<T*>` as a data member, though in this case the member is private, so opportunities for bugs to arise are encapsulated within the class).
 In addition, the calling code is indistinguishable from that of a `T*` "optional reference" parameter, and it is _still_ likely to be surprising that a copy of the pointer is retained.
-If a function is going to store a copy of a reference or pointer parameter, the intent to do so should be made _explicitly clear_ in both the function signature _and_ at the call site.
+If a function is going to store a copy of a reference or pointer parameter, the intent to do so should be made _explicitly clear_ in both the function signature _and_ at the call site, so that the caller is made aware that they must personally manage the lifetimes of both objects.
 Currently, there is no conventional way to do this in C++.

 ## The solution

-There are two uses of `T*` for which the guidelines do not give strongly typed alternatives:
+We have identified the two uses of `T*` for which the guidelines do not give strongly typed alternatives:

-1. A retained, non-owning reference to an object
+1. Retained, non-owning references
-2. An "optional reference" parameter
+2. "Optional reference" parameters

-Proposed here are two class templates, `observer<T>` and `optional_ref<T>`, that can be used in place of `T*` in these two situations.
+Proposed here are two class templates, `observer<T>` and `optional_ref<T>`, that can be used in place of `T*` in these two situations respectively.

 ### `observer<T>`